wp-plugins/custom-share-buttons-with-floating-sidebar/readme.txt

 Tags: social share buttons,custom share buttons,facebook, twitter, google+, share, share links,linkedin,Stumbleupon,Reddit,pinterest,floating sidebar,float,floating share buttons,float share buttons
 Requires at least: 3.3
 Tested up to: 4.3
-Stable tag: 2.0
+Stable tag: 2.1

 Add Social Share Buttons(Facebook,Twitter,Linkedin,Google+,Pinterest,Youtube,Mail,Stumbleupon,Reddit) Using Floating Sidebar

 == Description ==

 = “custom-share-buttons-with-floating-sidebar” = , it is plugin for social networks.
-It is very simple plugin for share your site with your friends through social sites,The plugin supports 7 social networking.
+It is very simple plugin for share your site with your friends through social sites,The plugin supports 9 social networking.
-Your users share via their accounts on popular social networks such as Facebook, Twitter, Linkedin, Pinterest, Google+, Stumbleupon, Reddit.
+Your users share via their accounts on popular social networks such as Facebook, Twitter, Linkedin, Pinterest, Google+, Stumbleupon, Reddit, Youtube and Refer a Friend.

 With this plugin, you give users the tools to share your content, product details and other information with their own networks.